gw2ocs/gw2tybalt/README.md

 # gw2tybalt
-This is Tybalt, he helps the OCS  complete their guild missions
+This is Tybalt, he helps the OCS  complete their guild missions.